 A buffet style meal is a great way to make sure everyone gets to eat what they enjoy.
 Be sure to include healthy options that are lower in fat and sugar.
 For example, serve healthy finger foods like raw vegetable sticks with low fat dips or salsa, or mini wraps spread with low fat cheeses and topped with veggies and salsa.

 For a main course dish, plan on grilled, baked, steamed or roast meat, poultry or fish rather than fried.
 Serve sauces or gravy separately so that everyone can help themselves.
 Individuals with diabetes will want to keep such servings to a minimum.
 For example, choose a small helping of either gravy or a sauce, not both.
+Or better yet, use the natural juices for the gravy like you will find in this great-for-entertaining turkey dish.

 Fruits and low fat toppings can make for great desserts.